OctopusDeploy/blog/blog/2018-01/octopus-release-2018.1.md

 The underpinning of these changes are a couple of new permissions which you may use in your own Octopus installation:

 - `UserEdit` was added to fill a gap in our existing permission structure for editing users directly - this previously required the `AdministerSystem` permission
-- `ServerConfigurationEdit` for managing server configuration settings like Authentication, SMTP, and HTTP Security Headers
+- `ConfigureServer` for configuring things like Authentication, SMTP, and HTTP Security Headers

 #### Upgrade experience